JohnnyTh/pytorch_multiproject/README.md

 ## Version history:
 ##### Version 0.2.0:
 Implemented CycleGAN for several tasks based on the following [Paper](https://arxiv.org/pdf/1703.10593.pdf).
-The implementations include unpaired image-to-image translation for horse-zebra, mnist-svhn, and old-young datasets.
+The tasks include unpaired image-to-image translation for horse-zebra, mnist-svhn, and old-young datasets.
 For more info look at the readme file at pytorch_multiproject/CycleGAN in this repo.
 ##### Version 0.1.0:
 Implemented all basic features - basic and generic classes for trainers, unit tests for important modules,